SehrishIlyas/SehrishIlyas/README.md

-- 👋 Hi, I’m @SehrishIlyas
+- 👋 Greetings!
+I’m @SehrishIlyas
-- 👀 I’m interested in Computer Vision
+- 👀 I’m interested in Computer Vision and aspire to dive deeper and deeper into the realm of Deep Learning
-- 🌱 I’m currently learning Keras, Tensorflow, PyTorch, Object Detection and other Computer Vision related tasks.
+- 🌱 I’m currently learning Keras, Tensorflow, Object Detection and other Computer Vision related tasks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning and Deep Learning
 - 📫 How to reach me: Connect with me on LinkedIn at [here](https://www.linkedin.com/in/sehrish-ilyas/)

 <!---